NatalieTiona/Penetration-testing-practice/README.md

 # Penetration-testing-practice
-In this repository, you will find screenshots and reports of my practice with penetration's testing.
+In this repository, you will find screenshots and reports of my practice with penetration testing.

 Instructions: